 Master readers / anchors perform tag ranging and transfers all the ranging data collected by the slave anchors back to the server running the location engine software.
-It is connected to DC power and and Ethernet port or to a Power Over Ethernet (PoE) port alone.
-There are three models (click below for product data sheets):
+It is connected to DC power and and Ethernet port or to a Power Over Ethernet (PoE) port alone (click below for product data sheet):

 Slave Readers / Anchors

 Slave readers / anchors performs tag ranging and communicate wirelessly with the master anchor.
-Only DC power is required.
-There are three models (click below for product data sheets):
+Only DC power is required (click below for product data sheet):